rtitung95/DeepReinforcementLearning/p3_collab-compet/Report.md

 UPDATE_EVERY = 1       # how often to update the network
 ```
 ## Plot of Rewards
 The graph below shows average rewards over the period of 100 consecutive pisodes, after taking the maximum over both agents.
-The MADDPG network was able to attain 0.5+ average rewards at only just 935 episodes.
+The MADDPG network was able to attain 0.5+ average rewards at only just 935 episodes.<br/>
 ![avg_reward](./Images/average_max_reward.png)

 ## Ideas for Future Work